HaitaoMao/HaitaoMao.github.io/pages/Me.md

 title: ME
 layout: single
 ---
+I am a first-year PhD candidate of Michigan State University supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
-I am current a final-year undergraduate student of Elite Program, Software Academy at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
+And I received my bachelor degree from Elite Program, Software Academy at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
-I come from the Northeast of China, Heilongjiang, Daqing.
 I have won **The best short paper award in CIKM2021** as the first author.

-I am also an incoming PhD student of Michigan State University supervised by [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html)
+My current research interests lies primarily in understanding the blackbox of DNN (forward process) and the causality from a dataset generating process.
+<strong> I believe </strong>that all the techniques on solving generalization problem, for such as, contrastive learning, meta learning, domain generalization, sharing some similar assumption on the data generating process.

-My current research interests lies primarily in understanding the blackbox of DNN (Forward process) and the causallity on dataset.
-Revolving on this ultimate goal, I mainly study the following topics : **Causal discovery on graph-structured data and ranking data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method, Understanding with unify a view).
+Revolving on this ultimate goal, I mainly study the following topics : **Causal discovery on graph-structured data and ranking data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method, Understanding with an unify view).

-Currently, I am actively particpiating in a **new** AI community: [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg).
-I am also a hoster in AITIME organized by Tsinghua University.
-Welcome to my visit my Chinese blog at [Zhihu](https://www.zhihu.com/people/que-yue-3-77) with more than 1700 followers.
+I enjoy my life more than research and I am certainly a heavy emotional person with sincerity, which is always thankful to those persons in my life through: relatives, teachers, leaders, precious friends.
+My interests majorly lies in singing (really good at it), long-distance running, playing guitar.
+I would like to try all kinds of sports in my spare time.